business4s/workflows4s/website/docs/anatomy.md

 - **WorkflowInstance**: A specific execution of a workflow with a unique ID.
 - **Events**: Persistent records of all actions and state changes in the workflow.
 - **KnockerUpper**: Responsible for waking up workflows at scheduled times, handling timer-based operations.
+- **WorkflowRegistry**: Keeps track of executed instances and their execution status.

 ### Interaction Methods